ZahraAfjehie/FMCG_Project/README.md

-## Competitor Selection for FMCG products
+## Choosing Competitors for FMCG (Fast-Moving Consumer Goods) Items
 This project involves the process of selecting the top five closest competitors in the market.
 This selection is based on both the fundamental attributes of weight/volume, price and category, as well as sales-related attributes, including market share, penetration rate, and distribution rate.